akvasan2/MonteCarloPathwaySearch/README.md

 ##### Output:
-	path_frames.dat:  all possible frames at each point along the path accepted_pathway.dat : frame index for the final pathway obtained in algorithm.
+	path_frames.dat:  all possible frames at each point along the path accepted_pathway.dat : frames for points along the final pathway obtained in algorithm.
 	PDBs/window_*.pdb: snapshot at each point along path.

 ## Necessary softwares/programming environments: